United States Army Forces Command

-The United States Army Forces Command (FORSCOM) is the largest command of the United States Army.
-It provides land forces to the Department of Defense's unified combatant commands.
-FORSCOM is headquartered at Fort Bragg, North Carolina, and consists of more than 750,000 active Army, U.S. Army Reserve, and Army National Guard soldiers.
+The United States Army Forces Command (FORSCOM) was the largest command of the United States Army.
+It provided land forces to the Department of Defense's unified combatant commands.
+FORSCOM was headquartered at Fort Bragg, North Carolina, and consisted of more than 750,000 active Army, U.S. Army Reserve, and Army National Guard soldiers.
 It was created on 1 July 1973 from the former Continental Army Command (CONARC), which in turn supplanted Army Field Forces and Army Ground Forces.

-The command has formations and units located at 15 installations, including the National Training Center at Fort Irwin, California and the Joint Readiness Training Center at Fort Polk, Louisiana.
+FORSCOM was disestablished on 5 December 2025, the same time as the Army stood up U.S. Army Western Hemisphere Command (USAWHC).

 History

 In 1942, the Army was divided between Army Ground Forces; Army Service Forces; and the Services of Supply.

 On 30 August 1945, Army Chief of Staff General George Marshall created a board headed by Lieutenant General Alexander M. Patch to review the organization of the War Department.
 The board submitted its recommendations to the Chief of Staff on 18 October of the same year.
 These were that the technical services be continued, with the Transportation Corps made permanent, and that the Finance Department becoming an eighth technical service.
 The service commands would be abolished, and their functions transferred to the Armies.
 The Army Service Forces would also be abolished, and its staff sections transferred to the War Department General Staff.

 In accordance with these recommendations, on 11 June 1946, Army Service Forces and the nine service commands areas were abolished.
 The service commands were replaced by six field armies.
 These six army areas, though similar in name, operated on a functional rather than geographic basis but roughly followed along the old corps area boundaries.
 Army Ground Forces moved from Washington, D.C. to Fort Monroe.